apahl/rdkit_nim/README.md

 Clone the repo, `cd` into it and install with `nimble install`.
 From the repo dir you can also run the tests with `nimble test`.
-The package documentation can be generated with `nimble doc`.
+The package documentation can be generated with `nimble docs`.

 To use the package in your own projects, the imports then have to be of the form: